swaudo/swaudo.github.io/_posts/2019-08-02-tempus-fugit.md

 ...
 ```

-The first three links don't have anything promising.
+The home page has three links, the first three don't have anything promising.
 We go to `/upload`

 ![5-3.png](/assets/images/posts/tempus-fugit-walkthrough/20-3.png)